Column: In a jaded world, here’s a player worthy of cheers

 When the Falcons announced Allen’s new contract, there wasn’t a hint of jealousy from his teammates.

-During a team meeting, Quinn asked, “If you’ve ever supported or encouraged by Ricardo Allen, please stand up.”
+That day, during a meeting with the entire team, Quinn asked, “If you’ve ever been supported or encouraged by Ricardo Allen, please stand up.”

+Everyone rose from their seats, from the biggest stars on the team to those who will likely be cut in a week or two.

-“You see the impact that a guy like him has on a team,” Quinn said.
-“He’s a real important part of what we do.”
+“You see the impact that a guy like him has on a team,” Quinn marveled.

 It doesn’t matter if you’re a Falcons fan.